-Delhi: One dead, one rescued after under construction building collapses in CR Park locality
+Delhi: Under-construction building collapses in CR Park, one rescued, another person missing

 The fire department had reached the spot with five tenders to initiate the rescue.

 A building under construction collapsed in New Delhi’s Chittaranjan Park locality on Sunday afternoon, reported ANI.
-Two people were initially trapped under the debris but one of them died in the accident, while the other was rescued.
+Of the two people who were trapped under the debris, one person was rescued while the other person is missing.

+Some reports had claimed earlier in the day that one person has died but there is no clarity now.

-Nidhish Gupta, who is the director of operations of the company constructing the building, confirmed the death of one person in the accident, reported Hindustan Times.
-The fire department had reached the spot with five tenders to initiate the rescue.
-However, fire officials could rescue only one person.
+The fire department had reached the spot with five tenders to initiate the rescue, reported Hindustan Times.
 The two people have not been identified yet, and the cause of the collapse is still unknown.

 More details are awaited.

-Note: Corrections and clarifications: An earlier version of this article had erroneously reported that one person had died in the collapse.